lk5164/hadoop-cluster-setup/README.md

 According to Hadoop website,

     -format [-clusterid cid]	Formats the specified NameNode.
 It starts the NameNode, formats it and then shut it down.
 Will throw NameNodeFormatException if name dir already exist and if reformat is disabled for cluster.

+After formatting, the cluster IP in [VERSION](datanode/README.md) file will be regenerated.
+## Start Hadoop
+To start dfs,

+    start-dfs.sh

+To start yarn,

+    start-yarn.sh

+Each step will start master node first, then start slave nodes.
+If you prefer to start/stop for a specific node for trouble shooting, try the [my-single-start.sh](my-single-start.sh) and [my-single-stop.sh](my-single-stop.sh)
 ## HDFS Trouble Shooting
+Trouble shooting hdfs can be tricky, you can start from using following command,

     hdfs dfsadmin -report

+A common problem is some of the nodes are not alive.
+Then ssh to the "dead" node and execute,

+    jps

+edit and execute [my-single-start.sh](my-single-start.sh) for the missing ones try to bring it alive.
 # Reference
 [Cluster Setup](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html)